 For starters, you get to activate galleries on mobile devices.
-You can also specify dimensions, pick lightbox styles, and activate swipe gestures for navigating the galleries.
+You can also specify dimensions, pick lightbox styles and activate swipe gestures for navigating the galleries.

 Finally, the Misc tab.
-This one lets you give your gallery a slug, and also export/import galleries.
+This one lets you give your gallery a slug and also export/import galleries.
 Chances are, you won’t need to spend much time on this screen, so we’ll breeze over it.

 Placing the Gallery

-Those of a more technical inclination may prefer this second option: Embedding a code snippet directly into your theme’s code.
+Those of a more technical inclination may prefer this other option: Embedding a code snippet directly into your theme’s code.
 Again, this is super easy to do, with the code snippet readily available on the edit gallery screen.